British Oceanographic Data Centre

-The British Oceanographic Data Centre (BODC) is a national facility for looking after and distributing data about the marine environment.
-BODC is the designated marine science data centre for the United Kingdom and part of the National Oceanography Centre (NOC) — primarily at its facility in Liverpool, with small number of its staff in Southampton.
-The centre provides a resource for science, education and industry, as well as the general public.
+The British Oceanographic Data Centre (BODC) is a national facility in the United Kingdom that collects and distributes marine environmental data.
+It serves as the designated marine science data centre for the UK and is part of the National Oceanography Centre (NOC).
+Most of its operations are conducted at its Liverpool facility, with a smaller team based in Southampton.
+The BODC supports science, education, industry, and the general public by providing access to comprehensive marine data.